nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

   1. User wants to view all valid commands they can use.
-  2. Wishful Shrinking shows all valid commands to the user.
+  2. Wishful Shrinking shows all valid commands.

     Use case ends.